 Finally, the applicant has proposed a wildlife conservation plan for portions of Parcel 2 since the proposed homesite is greater than 500-ft. from a public road as required in MCC 39.5860.
-The plan, includes revegetation of approximately 28,000 sq. ft. of degraded area with native blueberries and huckleberries.
+The plan prepared by the applicant includes revegetation of approximately 28,000 sq. ft. of degraded area with native blueberries, huckleberries and other native plants.
 This revegetation area represents a 2:1 mitigation for that area in the Parcel 2 "flag-pole" which may be impacted by gravel road access (See attached).